 The regulator will probe whether NSE complies with the regulations.

-To ensure that there’s no data loss, clearing corporations & stock exchanges need to have a ‘Near Site’ along with DRS.
-It is to ensure that both the sites are not affected by the same disaster.
+To ensure there’s no data loss, clearing corporations & stock exchanges need to have a ‘Near Site’ along with DRS.

 Institutions should have a Recovery time objective (RTO) and recovery point objective (RPO).
 It should not be more than 4 hours and 30 minutes.

 From this incident, experts have observed three core defining components of BCM.
 A strong risk management system for handling disruptions.
 A crisis communication module and a plan need to be there to effectively manage the disruption and protect dealers & brokers from potential asset losses.
 The manual process often takes enormous time and needs to involve resources even if you lack them.
 Without an automated crisis management system, a business loses its purpose of having a BCM if it doesn’t respond effectively.
 The last key-deciding factor is an upgraded BCP & DRS framework for succumbing to diverse disruptions.
 Here, we’ve discussed why financial institutions should opt for a BCM solution.

 NSE is well aware of these above-mentioned features, though things have gone in the wrong direction from a specialist point of view due to the below-mentioned components that they should have in their system.